MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.952.md

 (1) To Federal health care program beneficiaries if all the following conditions are met:

-(i) The availability of the free or discounted local transportation services -
+(i) The availability of the free or discounted local transportation services—

 (A) Is set forth in a policy, which the eligible entity applies uniformly and consistently; and